Lickem1/Trojan-AntiCheat/README.md

 # Trojan-AntiCheat
-Trojan AntiCheat created for CavePvP.org
+Trojan AntiCheat created for CavePvP.org & PvPArcade.gg

 # Trojan
 Trojan is a multi-version compatible prediction-based Anti-Cheat.
 It's meant to be unbypassable (which it is) and completely eliminate the cheating problem lying within Minecraft.